 What is Green Tea?

-Made from unoxidized Camellia sinensis leaves, green tea is a popular beverage with a subtle, mild flavour.
+Made from unoxidized Camellia sinensis leaves, green tea is a popular beverage with a subtle, mild flavor.
 Green tea is highly regarded for its possible health benefits, which include enhanced cognitive function, weight loss, and a lower risk of chronic diseases.
 It is rich in antioxidants, especially catechins.
 It is less processed than black tea, which allows it to keep more of its natural nutrients and health-promoting ingredients.

 Also Read: Green Tea and Its Benefits